mitdbg/datascienceclass/spring_2022/lab_1/README.md

 While Pandas is undoubtedly a useful tool and is great for exploring small datasets.
 There are a number of cases where it may not be the right tool for the task.

 Pandas runs exclusively in memory.
-With even moderate sized data you may exceed available memory.
+With even moderately sized data you may exceed available memory.
 Additionally, pandas materializes each intermediate result, so the memory consumption can easily reach several times your input data if you are not very careful.
 Materializing after each operation is also inefficient, even when data fits in memory.
 If you want to save results, you have to manage a set of output files.
 With small data sets like we show in this lab, this is not a problem, but as your datasets grow larger or more complex this becomes an increasingly difficult task.

 Furthermore, above we had to define all of the physical operations to transform the data.
 Choosing to or add or remove columns, the order to apply filters, etc.